U.S. withdrawing 34,000 troops from Afghanistan within a year

 How the Afghan forces fare in this leading role has yet to be seen.
 Although U.S. military officials express confidence in growing Afghan capabilities, Afghan forces remain highly dependent on U.S. support.

-Jeffrey Dressler of the Institute for the Study of War, a Washington think-tank, said such flexibility would allow the military to "focus on the fight at hand" during the summer and early fall.
+Jeffrey Dressler of the Institute for the Study of War, a Washington think-tank, said that flexibility would allow the military to "focus on the fight at hand" during the summer and early fall.

 Still, he described the removal 34,000 troops as a "tall task" that comes at a challenging time for Afghan forces.